Aurora Music Festival: First edition and COVID-19 pandemic

 The inaugural Aurora Music Festival, originally scheduled for the summer of 2020, was postponed due to the COVID-19 pandemic.
 It eventually took place from June 10–11, 2022.
 The festival featured hot air balloon displays and performances by local artists and bands.
 Tickets purchased for the original date remained valid for the rescheduled event.

 Confusion with the Philippine International Hot Air Balloon Fiesta

 The Aurora Music Festival is held in Clark Global City, inside the Clark Freeport Zone where the Philippine International Hot Air Balloon Fiesta (PIHABF) is also held since 1994 before they moved to Carmona, Cavite for its 2020 edition.
-When the music festival was announced, it created a confusion with it being held at the same place and involved hot air balloon.
+When the music festival was announced, it created confusion with it being held at the same place, while also involving hot air balloons.

 On April 13, 2022, the organizing committee of PIHABF released a statement to clarify that their event is different from the Clark Hot Air Balloon Music, Arts and Food Festival (AURORA Music Festival), and that they do not have any association with the organization and the management of the said event.